We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Child Custody and a Divorcing LGBT Couple

 The same standard utilized in opposite sex-divorces is utilized in same-sex marriage dissolution matters when child custody is an issue.
-A determination regarding child custody in a same-sex divorce is made through the application of the best interests of the child standard.
+A determination regarding child custody in a same-sex divorce is made through the application of the interests of the child standard.

 In theory, the court does not approach a same-sex divorce case with any preconceived ideas about determining the custodial placement of a child.
 Rather, the court uses a set of factors, and applies them to the specific circumstances of a case.

 Examples of factors taken into consideration when making custody-related decision in a divorce case involving a same sex couple include an examination of which parent traditionally has been the primary caretaker of the child.
 Other factors include the overall physical, mental, and emotional health of all of the parties.

 Despite the significant progress that has been made in regard to the acceptance of the LGBT community over the course of the past decade, some inherent discrimination remains.
 This sad, but actual, reality underscores the need to engage an attorney with experience in working with the LGBT community.

 Although the playing field is to be level for a member of the LGBT community in the U.S. judicial system, some inherent discrimination can remain.
 An attorney with a background in working with the LGBT community is sensitive to this reality.

 Issues Surrounding LGBT Marriage